leonmoraes17/MATPLOTLIB-AND-REGRESSION/README.md

-# MATPLOTLIB-AND-REGRESSION
+Pymaceuticals, Inc. - Anti-Cancer Medication Study
+Objective: To evaluate the performance of Pymaceuticals' drug of interest, Capomulin, in comparison to other treatment regimens.
+We are looking at data from a pharmaceutical company that works with anti-cancer medication.
+We will looking at how the different types of anti-cancer medication will affect mice, and the tumour volume on the mice.

-As a senior data analyst at the company, you've been given access to the complete data from their most recent animal study.
-In this study, 249 mice who were identified with SCC tumors received treatment with a range of drug regimens.
-Over the course of 45 days, tumor development was observed and measured.
-The purpose of this study was to compare the performance of Pymaceuticals’ drug of interest, Capomulin, against the other treatment regimens.
+In this study, 249 mice with squamous cell carcinoma (SCC) tumors were subjected to various drug regimens.
+Over 45 days, the development of tumors was observed and measured.
+The primary objective of this study was to evaluate the performance of Pymaceuticals' drug of interest, Capomulin, in comparison to other treatment regimens.

-The executive team has tasked you with generating all of the tables and figures needed for the technical report of the clinical study.
-They have also asked you for a top-level summary of the study results.

 Instructions
-This assignment is broken down into the following tasks:

-Prepare the data.

-Generate summary statistics.

-Create bar charts and pie charts.

-Calculate quartiles, find outliers, and create a box plot.

-Create a line plot and a scatter plot.

-Calculate correlation and regression.

-Submit your final analysis.

-Prepare the Data
-Run the provided package dependency and data imports, and then merge the mouse_metadata and study_results DataFrames into a single DataFrame.

-Display the number of unique mice IDs in the data, and then check for any mouse ID with duplicate time points.
-Display the data associated with that mouse ID, and then create a new DataFrame where this data is removed.
-Use this cleaned DataFrame for the remaining steps.

-Display the updated number of unique mice IDs.

-Generate Summary Statistics
-Create a DataFrame of summary statistics.
-Remember, there is more than one method to produce the results you're after, so the method you use is less important than the result.

-Your summary statistics should include:

-A row for each drug regimen.
-These regimen names should be contained in the index column.

-A column for each of the following statistics: mean, median, variance, standard deviation, and SEM of the tumor volume.

-Create Bar Charts and Pie Charts
-Generate two bar charts.
-Both charts should be identical and show the total total number of rows (Mouse ID/Timepoints) for each drug regimen throughout the study.

-Create the first bar chart with the Pandas DataFrame.plot() method.

-Create the second bar chart with Matplotlib's pyplot methods.

-Generate two pie charts.
-Both charts should be identical and show the distribution of female versus male mice in the study.

-Create the first pie chart with the Pandas DataFrame.plot() method.

-Create the second pie chart with Matplotlib's pyplot methods.

-Calculate Quartiles, Find Outliers, and Create a Box Plot Calculate the final tumor volume of each mouse across four of the most promising treatment regimens: Capomulin, Ramicane, Infubinol, and Ceftamin.
-Then, calculate the quartiles and IQR, and determine if there are any potential outliers across all four treatment regimens.
-Use the following substeps:

-Create a grouped DataFrame that shows the last (greatest) time point for each mouse.
-Merge this grouped DataFrame with the original cleaned DataFrame.

-Create a list that holds the treatment names as well as a second, empty list to hold the tumor volume data.

-Loop through each drug in the treatment list, locating the rows in the merged DataFrame that correspond to each treatment.
-Append the resulting final tumor volumes for each drug to the empty list.

-Determine outliers by using the upper and lower bounds, and then print the results.

-Using Matplotlib, generate a box plot that shows the distribution of the final tumor volume for all the mice in each treatment group.
-Highlight any potential outliers in the plot by changing their color and style.

-hint: All four box plots should be within the same figure.
-Use this Matplotlib documentation pageLinks to an external site. for help with changing the style of the outliers.

-## OBSERVATIONS

-the co relation shows 0.84 means there is a positive co relation between the weight of the mouse and the avg tumor volume however the p value is 1.32 which is contradictory

-Create a Line Plot and a Scatter Plot
-Select a single mouse that was treated with Capomulin, and generate a line plot of tumor volume versus time point for that mouse.

-Generate a scatter plot of mouse weight versus average observed tumor volume for the entire Capomulin treatment regimen.
+Please open the file called: main.ipynb in the matplotlib-challenge/Pymaceuticals and run the code.

+Project Tasks
+The project tasks are divided into several steps, each contributing to a comprehensive analysis of the study results.
+Here's a breakdown of what I've done.

+1. Prepare the Data
+Import the required packages and load the data.
+Merge the mouse_metadata and study_results DataFrames into a single DataFrame.
+Identify unique mouse IDs and check for duplicate time points.
+Create a cleaned DataFrame with duplicate data removed.

+2. Generate Summary Statistics
+Create a DataFrame of summary statistics for each drug regimen.
+Calculate and display the mean, median, variance, standard deviation, and SEM of tumor volume for each regimen.

+3. Create Bar Charts and Pie Charts
+Create two identical bar charts displaying the total number of rows (Mouse ID/Timepoints) for each drug regimen.
+Create two identical pie charts showing the distribution of female versus male mice in the study.

+4. Calculate Quartiles, Find Outliers, and Create a Box Plot Isolate the final tumor volume for each mouse in four promising treatment regimens (Capomulin, Ramicane, Infubinol, Ceftamin).
+Calculate quartiles and the interquartile range (IQR) to identify potential outliers.
+Generate a box plot displaying the final tumor volume distribution for each treatment regimen, highlighting potential outliers.

+5. Create a Line Plot and a Scatter Plot
+Select a single mouse treated with Capomulin and create a line plot of tumor volume versus time point for that mouse.
+Generate a scatter plot showing mouse weight versus the average observed tumor volume for the entire Capomulin treatment group.

+6. Calculate Correlation and Regression
+Calculate the correlation coefficient and perform linear regression analysis between mouse weight and average observed tumor volume for the Capomulin treatment regimen.
+Plot the linear regression model on top of the scatter plot.
+Getting Started
+To begin your analysis, download the project files and open the Jupyter Notebook provided.
+Follow the step-by-step instructions within the notebook to complete each task.
+Feel free to explore different methods and libraries to achieve the desired results.

+Conclusion
+This project offers a unique opportunity to delve into the world of pharmaceutical data analysis, providing valuable insights into the effectiveness of anti-cancer medications.
+By the end of this analysis, you'll have generated essential tables, charts, and statistical summaries that will contribute to the technical report on the clinical study.
+Your efforts will help Pymaceuticals, Inc. make informed decisions regarding its drug development efforts.
+Good luck with your analysis! 📊🐭🔬

 Calculate Correlation and Regression
 Calculate the correlation coefficient and linear regression model between mouse weight and average observed tumor volume for the entire Capomulin treatment regimen.